biol726313/mku8778/Presentation_readme2.md

-4. Analysis: Fast Qc of the short raeds from illumina was done with following fastqc command:
+4. Analysis: Quality of short reads from illumina was done using Fastqc tool with following fastqc .sbatch and .sh command:

 -sbatch file: